Home » Career Guidance » The Ultimate Guide to Pursuing a BSc in Radiology

 3. University College of Medical Science

-For pursuing BSc in Radiology in India, students need to complete their 10+2 education in the science field.
-After which they need to clear the National Eligibility cum Entrance Test (NEET) for getting enrolled in a medical college or university.
-However, CUET, CUCET, and SET are some of the other major entrance exams conducted for radiography courses admission.
+For pursuing a BSc in Radiology in India, students need to complete their 10+2 education in the science field.
+After which, they need to clear the National Eligibility cum Entrance Test (NEET) for getting enrolled in a medical college or university.
+However, CUET, CUCET, and SET are some of the other major entrance exams that are conducted for admission to radiography courses.

 Chegg India does not ask for money to offer any opportunity with the company.
 We request you to be vigilant before sharing your personal and financial information with any third party.
 Beware of fraudulent activities claiming affiliation with our company and promising monetary rewards or benefits.
 Chegg India shall not be responsible for any losses resulting from such activities.